ehlowr0ld/hmr/README.md

 With HMR, you can see the changes immediately.
 Under the hood, code reruns on-demand.
 Imagine a dependency graph of your code.
 When you change a file, HMR will rerun the affected parts of the graph, from deep to shallow, until the entry file is reached.

+> [!CAUTION]
+>
+> ## What this package is not?
+>
+> `hmr` are sometimes refer to a feature that updates the page in the browser on the client side when the server code changes.
+This is not that.
+This package is a server-side HMR, that reloads the server code when it changes.

 ## Usage

 ```sh